 Students who register in any blended courses, or in any on-campus, in-person courses will maintain their eligibility for BC’s U-Pass program, as well as the KSA’s MultiPass program.
 For details visit: the U-Pass BC / MultiPass website.

-The first day of classes for the spring term is January 5.
+The first day of classes for the spring term was originally scheduled for January 5, however as a result of the evolving Omicron variant situation, the start of term has been delayed until January 10.
 If you have registered in any classes with a 'blended' instructional method, your instructors will provide you with greater details on the first day of class, including the specific times during the term when you will be expected to be on campus.

 For information about spring term dates and deadlines, visit: kpu.ca/registration/dates.